JackJi12316/Check-IP-address-by-Cpp/README.md

 ## check IP-address-by-C
-By C, achieving to judge IP address, some like judge an IP adress that use an IP table to check whether legal
+By C, achieving to judge IP address, some like judge an IP adress that use an IP table to check whether it is legal...

 #一、实验概述